-person they see and often ask to have someone sign their child in.
-Hit and run parents do not worry about what caretakers' are teaching that day, they assume all safety measures and teacher ratios are in place, and never ask about teachers' credentials.
+The hit and run parent parks out the front door, runs in and drops off their child to first person they see and often ask to have someone sign their child in.
+Hit and run parents do not worry about what caretakers are teaching that day, they assume all safety measures and teacher ratios are in place, and rarely ask about teachers' credentials.
 This usually occurs because parents have had their children in the program for some time and simply trust staff, or they have to get to work in a hurry and trust the teachers will take care of their children and teach them whatever it is they need to know.
 After all they are teachers, and they should know everything about what goes on at the school right?
 There are also parents who dislike the schools or centers where they take their children, but that is all they can afford.
-Parents may feel stuck at your center.
+Parents may feel stuck at your center, therefore do the minimal, rush and drop off their child, without further participation.